 I love community fish tanks, where multiple species of fish are kept together.
 Most beginners, however, try to keep fish species in the same aquarium, which are not compatible with each other.

 So you want to keep guppies and platies together in the same aquarium.
 But are guppy fish and platy fish compatible?
 Can you keep them in the same tank?

 Yes, you can keep guppy fish and platy fish in the same aquarium.
 Both fish species are livebearers and require very similar water conditions and food.
 So keeping platies together with guppies is a really good choice.

 In the following, I will give you few very good tips on how to provide the best habitation for your guppies and platies.
 Please read along, if you want to learn more.

 Tank Size for Guppy Fish and Platy Fish

-I recommend a minimum 10 gallons (40 liter) tank size for guppies.
-Platies will also do well in a 10 gallons fish tank; however a 20 gallons (80 liter) aquarium would be a better choice for them.
+I recommend a minimum 10 gallons (40 liters) tank size for guppies.
+Platies will also do well in a 10 gallons fish tank; however, a 20 gallons (80 liters) aquarium would be a better choice for them.

 Platies are slightly bigger than guppies and require a bit more swimming space.

 Both guppies and platies live in swarm, so you can’t just buy one guppy and one platy.
-The will not do well when are kept alone.
+They will not do well when are kept alone.

 So if you plan to keep multiple guppies and platies together, you should definitely choose a larger aquarium.
 You should pick at least a 20 gallons fish tank.
 Though, if you can, get a bigger fish tank.

 In a 20 gallons tank you can easily fit 10-15 fish.
-With a good filtration and regular water changes, probably your aquarium will be able to hold even 20 fish.
+With good filtration and regular water changes, probably your aquarium will be able to hold even 20 fish.

 Best Filter for Guppy and Platy Fish Tank